 - Publishing or threatening to publish information about the debt

 - Communicating with you between the hours of 9 P.M. and 8 A.M.

 - Communicating with you if the debt collector knows you are represented by an attorney (with a few exceptions here)

 - Threatening you with arrest or imprisonment for failing to pay a debt

 There can be numerous other improper debt collection practices violations.
 You can read more about that here.

-If you or someone you know has been a victim of any of these practices or any other acts that seem designed to harass, oppress, or abuse, call our Florida bankruptcy lawyers today at (754) 400-5150 or contact us online.
-Let the lawyers and staff at the Law Offices of Evan M. Rosen serve you!
+If you or someone you know has been a victim of any of these practices or any other acts that seem designed to harass, oppress, or abuse, or you are interested in filing bankruptcy and obtaining a fresh start from debt and financial challenges, call our Fort Lauderdale and Hollywood bankruptcy lawyers today at (754) 400-5150 or contact us online.
+Let the Law Offices of Evan M. Rosen serve you!